RahulAggarwalPuresoftware/practice/README.md

 # practice
-just a practice repo for KT
+just a practice repo for KT for Ashutosh